agraef/purr-data/README.md

 #### 5. Source file prefixes

 5.0.
 Source file prefixes.

 PD:

   s    system interface
   m    message system
   g    graphics stuff
   d    DSP objects
   x    control objects
   z    other

 PD-GUI:

-t    TK front end
+  gui    GUI front end

+#### 6. Javascript style
+1. Brackets on the same line as declaration or expression: `if (a) {`
+2. Single line comments only: `//`
+3. Use double-quotes for strings
+4. Use underscores to separate words of function names and variables

 ### GUI Messaging Specification
 #### Public GUI interface